 Pregnancy Category C

 It is not known whether lanreotide is excreted in human milk.
 Many drugs are excreted in human milk.
-As a result of serious adverse reactions in animals and potential in nursing infants from Somatuline, a decision should be made whether to discontinue nursing or discontinue the drug taking into account the importance of the drug to the mother.
+As a result of serious adverse reactions from SOMATULINE DEPOT in animals and, potentially in nursing infants, a decision should be made whether to discontinue nursing or discontinue the drug, after taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.

-Lanreotide has been studied in patients with end-stage renal function on dialysis, but has not been studied in patients with mild, moderate and severe renal impairment.
-It is recommended that patients with moderate and severe renal impairment receive a starting dose of lanreotide of 60 mg.
-Caution should be exercised when considering patients with moderate or severe renal impairment for an extended dosing interval of Somatuline Depot (lanreotide) 120 mg every 6 or 8 weeks [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+Lanreotide has been studied in patients with end-stage renal function on dialysis, but has not been studied in patients with mild, moderate, or severe renal impairment.
+It is recommended that patients with moderate or severe renal impairment receive a starting dose of lanreotide of 60 mg.
+Caution should be exercised when considering patients with moderate or severe renal impairment for an extended dosing interval of SOMATULINE DEPOT 120 mg every 6 or 8 weeks [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

-It is recommended that patients with moderate and severe hepatic impairment receive a starting dose of lanreotide of 60 mg.
-Caution should be exercised when considering patients with moderate or severe hepatic impairment for an extended dosing interval of Somatuline Depot (lanreotide) 120 mg every 6 or 8 weeks [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+It is recommended that patients with moderate or severe hepatic impairment receive a starting dose of lanreotide of 60 mg.
+Caution should be exercised when considering patients with moderate or severe hepatic impairment for an extended dosing interval of SOMATULINE DEPOT 120 mg every 6 or 8 weeks [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 Additional Somatuline Depot Information